-This pack contains resources that are designed to help players and coaches gain a better understanding of LGBTQIA+ inclusion in sport.
-We hope that these resources help you learn something new.
+This pack contains resources that are designed to help players and coaches gain a better understanding LGBTQIA+ inclusion in sport.
 If you know of any resources we should add, please let us know.

 Our Pledge

 We've signed Melbourne University Sport's Pledge of Pride - vowing to create and maintain inclusive sporting environments for LGBTQIA+ identifying people.
 We have also adopted Melbourne University Sport's LGBTQIA+ Inclusion Policy.